Federal Syntech Review: The Rise of Synthetic Ammo

 Frequently Asked Questions

-I've taken the liberty to gather and answer some of the commonly asked questions regarding Federal Syntech ammo.
+Here are the answers to some of the commonly asked questions regarding Federal Syntech ammo.

 Is the Federal Syntech worth buying?

-Yes, Federal Syntech is worth buying if you often shoot at an indoor range.
-If you don't shoot often or primarily at an outdoor range, you probably don't need Federal Syntech.
+Yes.
+Federal Syntech is worth buying if you often shoot at an indoor range.
+If you don't shoot often – or primarily frequent at an outdoor range – then you probably don't need Federal Syntech.

 What is the range of Federal Syntech?

 The range of Federal Syntech is comparable to other rounds of the same caliber.
-For handgun calibers, it's about 50 yards.
+For handgun rounds, it's about 50 yards.

 Ammunition Reviews